Project structure and key people

 Matt is also well versed in national environmental standards for assessing and managing contaminated sites in New Zealand.

-More about the roles of the Independent and Cultural Monitor
+More about the role of the Independent Monitor including Terms of Reference can be found here.

-She was honoured to play a big part in monitoring cells and researching how best to counteract contaminated soils.
+She was honoured to play a big part in monitoring cells and researching how best to remediate contaminated soils.

 Community Liaison Group